Coronavirus digest: Unions torn over Biden vaccine mandate | DW | 11.09.2021

 The country also registered 45 deaths in the last 24 hours.

-COVID-19 cases are on the rise in New Zealand, casting a shadow on optimism that the country was on the road to become virus-free once more.
+COVID-19 cases are on the rise in New Zealand, casting a shadow on optimism that the country was on the road to becoming virus-free once again.

 The country on Saturday reported 23 new cases of coronavirus infection.